Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 Yes, because aging is a normal part of the growing process, and the older leaves will inevitably die to create room for new growth.
 And no, because yellowing is often a cry for help.

-If aging is not behind the change in hue, your air plant turning yellow will likely owe to lighting issues, poor watering regimens, overfertilization, temperature stress, or even poisoning.
+If aging is not behind the change in color, your air plant turning yellow will likely owe to too much light, poor watering regimens of too much water, overfertilization, temperature stress, or even poisoning.

 I take you through some of the reasons your plant could turn yellow and what you can do about it before your air plant dies.